 So, written 360-reviews are administered regularly, enabling Netflix employees to give feedback to colleagues, managers, and, if applicable, direct reports.
 Reviews are one text box that employees have to fill.

-"[...] each person can now give feedback to as many colleagues as they chose at any level in the organization - not just direct reports, line managers, or a few teammates who have invited input.
+"[...] each person can now give feedback to as many colleagues as they choose at any level in the organization - not just direct reports, line managers, or a few teammates who have invited input.

 Most people at Netflix provide feedback for at least ten colleagues, but thirty or forty is common.
 I received comments from seventy-one people on my 2018 report."
 Reed Hasting.